theobald-software/kb.theobald-software.github.io/content/_erpconnect-samples/use-erpconnect-in-powershell.md

 ---
 layout: page
-title: Using ERPConnect in PowerShell
+title: Use ERPConnect in PowerShell
 description: Using ERPConnect in Powershell
 permalink: /:collection/:path
 weight: 23